-Anti-HIF-1 alpha antibody [H1alpha67] ab1 is a mouse monoclonal antibody that is used in HIF-1 alpha western blotting, immunofluorescence and flow cytometry.
-Suitable for human samples.
+Anti-HIF-1 alpha antibody [H1alpha67] is a mouse monoclonal antibody that is used to detect HIF-1 alpha in Flow cytometry (Intra), ICC/IF, IP, Western blot.
+Suitable for Human samples.

 - Specificity confirmed with HIF1A knockout cell line validation